RenaSchott/Project2-JSGame/README.md

 - **Header**

-  - The Header includes the name of the game in the middle.
+  - The header includes the name of the game in the middle.
-  - On the left and right of the Header is the logo of the game displayed.
+  - On the left and right of the header is the logo of the game displayed.
+  - The background color is a dark red.

 ![screenshot of the header](assets/readme-images/header.png)

 - **Footer**

-  - The footers
+  - The footer shows all necessary social media icons.
+  - The icons for facebook, X and Instagram are clickable and open in a new tab.
+  - The footer has the same background color as the header.
+  - The footer section tries to give options for the users to stay informned about the game.

 ![screenshot of the footer](assets/readme-images/footer.png)